Energy insights for March 2026

 Moving to Texas?

-If you are moving to a deregulated area of Texas, you may be able to keep your current energy plan if your provider serves your new address.
-But if it does not serve your new location or if you want a new plan for other reasons, you can switch providers.
-You will not pay an ETF if you move to an address your current provider does not cover.
+If you are moving to a city in Texas’ deregulated market, you may be able to keep your current energy plan if your provider serves your new address.
+If it doesn’t, you’ll have to shop for a new provider.
+Luckily, you won’t incur an ETF if you move to an address your current provider does not cover.
+Shop Texas energy plans on Choose Energy’s marketplace up to 90 days before moving, and select your move-in date when you sign up.

 Texas electricity rates FAQs